 Washington County Community Action Council, Inc.’s Community Action Transit (CAT) program started in 2009.

-CAT provides employment and disabilities transportation as well as medical appointment transportation for the elderly, disabled and low income citizens of Washington County.
+CAT provides medical appointment transportation for the elderly, disabled and low income citizens of Washington County

-CAT is also available to meet additional transportation needs for groups and individuals upon request.
+CAT is also available to meet additional transportation needs for individuals and groups upon request.

 Available Services and Details

-- Employment and disabilities transportation for the elderly, low income individuals, and individuals with disabilities
+- Transportation for the elderly, low income individuals, and individuals with disabilities

-- Transportation to and from local medical appointments
+- Transportation for Washington County residents to and from medical appointments within Washington County

 - Transportation for special and group events, upon approval